 The puzzles passed independent third-party safety tests in July, and were play-tested in two dozen households in August and September.

-A few design tweaks resulted from the play testing, and hexagon puzzles are going into production in late October.
+A few design tweaks resulted from the play testing, and hexagon puzzles started production in late October 2020.

 Notes from play testing

 I love [my 3 year old’s] innate desire for patterning and seeing how he thinks about the shapes.
 I prompted about tiling and he traced some of the shapes on paper.
 This led to great artwork, and likely some mathematical insight.

 -Anne (mother of a 3-year-old)